Top of main content

 The fraudster will call and pretend to be from your bank.
 They may tell you a large amount of money is due to come out of your account.
 They’ll then ask if you authorised this payment.

 When you say you haven’t, the fraudster will be very understanding and offer to stop the payment for you.
-They’ll ask what type of Secure Key you have – a physical Secure Key (a device like a small calculator) or a Mobile Banking PIN (part of the HSBC UK Mobile Banking app).
+They’ll ask what type of Secure Key you have – a physical Secure Key (a device like a small calculator) or a mobile banking PIN (part of the HSBC UK Mobile Banking app).

 Once they know this, the fraudster will then emphasise they’ll never ask you for the PIN or password for that device.